IHH (Turkish NGO): Response to 2011 Japanese earthquake and tsunami

 The IHH Humanitarian Relief Foundation sent a rescue team of 5 to the Japan.
 IHH deputy chairman Yaşar Kutluay said "we sent our team to Japan which also went to Haiti due to the earthquake and to Pakistan due to the floods and lastly went to Tunisia and Libya due to the recent developments.
 Our team will contact with Japanese authorities to organize relief works.
 Our team will bring sonar system and search and rescue equipments."

 The IHH aid team conducted relief efforts in Sendai which was most heavily devastated by the earthquake and took relief to around 5.000 people.
 Güzel said Sendai has turned into a ghost city in the aftermath of the quake disaster and ensuing tsunami and it may take long years for Japan to recover from the aftereffects of the disaster.
 Güzel noted that the humanitarian crisis in Japan may deteriorate if international aid is not provided to the country.

 Freeing Czech tourists in Pakistan, March 2015

 As reported on 28 March 2015, the IHH secured the release of two Czech tourists, Antonie Chrástecká and Hana Humpálová, following two months of intense negotiations.
 They were kidnapped near Taftan, Pakistan, by an al Qaeda-linked armed group on 13 March 2013, while travelling overland from Europe to India.

+Political activity within Turkey and connections to Turkish elite

+The New York Times reported that IHH assisted Erdogan in 2010 elections, specifically with the conservative Muslim vote.
+The New York Times also reported that IHH was close to the elite in Turkey.